markokimpel/gopigoscratchextension/README.md

 The GoPiGo3 is made by [Dexter Industries](https://www.dexterindustries.com/).
 Scratch was developed by the MIT Media Lab.

+## Features

+The following GoPiGo3 or Raspberry Pi features are supported by the Scratch extension:

+* Motor controls
+  * drive forward/backward specific distance at specific speed and then stop
+  * drive forward/backward at specific speed until another motor command is sent
+  * turn given degrees to the left/right at specific speed and then stop
+  * turn to the left/right at specific speed until another motor command is sent
+  * set speed and direction for left and right motor individually and maintain until another motor command is sent
+  * stop motors
+* Servo control
+  * set position (0..180 degrees) for servos connected to Servo 1 or Servo 2 connector
+* Distance sensor
+  * read distance in cm
+* Blinkers (two red LED lights at the front of the GoPiGo3 board)
+  * turn on/off individually or both at the same time
+* Eyes (two RGB LED lights on top of GoPiGo3 board)
+  * control individually or both eyes at the same time
+  * set color and brightness by specification of RGB components

 ## Compatibility

 Tested with
 * *Raspberry Pi 3 Model B*
 * *GoPiGo3*
+* *Servo*
+* *Distance Sensor*
 * *Rasbian Stretch with Desktop* Version *April 2018* with latest updates as of 03-May-2018
 * *Python libraries for GoPiGo3* as of 03-May-2018
 * *ScratchX* as of 03-May-2018